kiegroup/droolsjbpm-build-bootstrap/README.md

     The first build will take a long time, because a lot of dependencies will be downloaded (and cached locally).

     It might even fail, if certain servers are offline or experience hiccups.
-    In that case, you 'll see an IO error, so just run the build again.
+    In that case, you'll see an IO error, so just run the build again.

     If you consistently get `Could not transfer artifact ...
 Connection timed out` and you are behind a non-transparent proxy server,